Marie Windsor: Recognition

 Windsor has a star in at 1549 N. Vine Street in the Motion Pictures section of the Hollywood Walk of Fame.
 It was dedicated January 19, 1983.

 In 1987, Windsor received the Los Angeles Drama Critics Circle Award for best actress for her work in The Bar Off Melrose.
 She also received the Ralph Morgan Award from the Screen Actors Guild for her service on the organization's board of directors.

+During the annual Turner Classic Movies Summer Under the Stars, Windsor was honored with an inaugural appearance per having an entire day of her filmography being programed on the date of Friday, August 21, 2026.

+Windsor is one of six classic film noir actresses profiled in film historian Eddie Muller's book Dark City Dames: The Women Who Defined Film Noir, and she is featured on the book's front cover.

 Personal life

 Windsor was married briefly to bandleader Ted Steele.
 They were wed April 21, 1946, in Marysvale, Utah.
 They divorced that same year (an item in a 1953 newspaper column says that the marriage was ended by annulment, not divorce).

 In July 1950, newspaper columnist Louella Parsons reported, "Marie Windsor has set her marriage to Alex Lunciman, a Beverly Hills stock broker, for October".

 She married realtor Jack Hupp, a member of the 1936 U.S. Olympic basketball team.
 Hupp had his own family connection with show business; he was the son of actor Earle Rodney.
 Hupp, with whom Windsor had a son, Richard Rodney, was inducted posthumously into the University of Southern California (USC) Athletic Hall of Fame in 2007.
 Hupp had a son, Chris, from a prior marriage.

+In order to avert her being labeled as a "Dragon Lady", she underwent plastic surgery hoping it would soften her features and in turn help her attain more sympathetic roles.

 Windsor was politically conservative, a member of the Screen Actors Guild, and supportive of the Motion Picture and Television Fund.

-After her acting career ended, Windsor became a painter and sculptor.
+After her acting career ended, Windsor became a painter, homemaker, and sculptor.

 Windsor was also a lifelong member of The Church of Jesus Christ of Latter-day Saints.

+Windsor was a registered Republican and a member of the Hollywood Republican Committee.
+She actively campaigned for several Republican presidential candidates, including Dwight D. Eisenhower, Barry Goldwater, and Ronald Reagan.
+During the era of the House Un-American Activities Committee (HUAC) blacklists, Windsor noted in interviews that while she stayed out of the active political turmoil, she personally believed that individuals who were unfaithful to the United States government should face restrictions.
+Throughout her life in Hollywood, she maintained close friendships with prominent conservative luminaries, including Ronald and Nancy Reagan, James Stewart, John Wayne, Charlton Heston, Ward Bond, Walter Brennan, June Allyson, Yvonne De Carlo, Laraine Day, Dean Jagger, Cesar Romero, John Payne, Gloria DeHaven, Gale Storm, Coleen Gray, Virginia Mayo, Ruth Hussey, and Joan Caulfield.